Universumgames/expoll_server/API.md

 ## Endpoint overview

-Configured on our server, the API is accessible via the `/api` Endpoint, but the backend itself, without any proxy configuration (like nginx) is accessible via the `/` Endpoint.
+Configured on our server, the API is accessible via the `/api` Endpoint, but the backend itself, without any proxy configuration (like nginx) is accessible via the `/` (root) directory.

 | Endpoint      | Summary                                                                                                                   |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------- |